Print

 Steep saffron: In a small bowl, add the saffron threads to 3 tablespoons warm water, let set 10 minutes to steep.
 If using turmeric, skip this step and add turmeric with the other spices.

-Add rice + broth: Add in the rice, broth, saffron mixture/turmeric and salt.
+Add rice + broth: Add in the rice, broth, saffron mixture/turmeric, and salt.
 Gently move the vegetables around so the rice falls to the bottom of the pan as much as possible.

-Add peas and artichokes: After 15 minutes of cooking, scatter the peas and artichoke hearts on top, cook for 5 minutes more.
+Add peas and artichokes: After 15 minutes of cooking, scatter the peas and artichoke hearts on top, and cook for 5 minutes more.

 Serve: Garnish with chopped parsley.
 Pairs perfectly with a side of leafy greens and a big squeeze of lemon over top.
 Enjoy straight from the pan or serve in individual bowls.